-- (1) Sonic Testing specified in Contract Documents.
-When shown in the Contract Documents, the Engineer will measure each designated sonic test, per shaft (i.e. sonic logging between all possible combinations of pipes represents a single sonic test). - (2) Sonic Testing requested by the Engineer. - When the Engineer requests sonic tests not shown in the Contract Documents, and the sonic testing indicates the concrete is acceptable, the Engineer will measure each sonic test, per shaft (i.e. sonic logging between all possible combinations of pipes represents a single sonic test). - When the Engineer requests sonic testing not shown in the Contract Documents, and the sonic testing indicates defective concrete in the drilled shaft, the Engineer will not measure for payment the sonic testing of that shaft. - When the Engineer requests sonic testing not shown in the Contract Documents, the sonic testing indicates defective concrete in the drilled shaft, the Engineer requests cores from the shaft, and the cores reveal unsound concrete, the Engineer will not measure for payment the sonic testing or cores for that shaft. - When the Engineer requests sonic testing not shown in the Contract Documents, the sonic testing indicates defective concrete in the drilled shaft, and the Engineer requests cores from the shaft, and the cores reveal sound concrete, the Engineer will measure for payment each sonic test, per shaft (i.e. sonic logging between all possible combinations of pipes represents a single sonic test).
-The Engineer will also pay for the cores as Extra Work according to SECTION 104.
+- For the initial sonic test on each shaft, the Engineer will measure for payment, each sonic test, per shaft (i.e. sonic logging between all possible combinations of pipes represents a single sonic test). - When the sonic testing indicates defective concrete in the drilled shaft, the Engineer requests cores from the shaft, and the cores reveal unsound concrete, the Engineer will not measure for payment the cores for that shaft.
+The Engineer will not measure for payment additional sonic tests/cores required to validate repairs to the shaft. - When the sonic testing indicates defective concrete in the drilled shaft, and the Engineer requests cores from the shaft, and the cores reveal sound concrete, the Engineer will pay for the cores as Extra Work according to SECTION 104.

-- (3) Core Hole (Investigative) specified in the Contract Documents.
-When shown in the Contract Documents, the Engineer will measure the investigative core hole by the linear foot, from the existing ground surface to 6 feet below the drilled shaft tip elevation. - d.
+d.
+Core Hole (Investigative).
+When shown in the Contract Documents, the Engineer will measure the investigative core hole by the linear foot, from the existing ground surface to 6 feet below the drilled shaft tip elevation.

+e.
 Payment.
 Payment for "Drilled Shaft" and "Core Hole (Investigative)" at the contract unit prices, and "Permanent Casing" and "Sonic Test" at the contract set unit prices is full compensation for the specified work.
 If the Engineer lengthens the drilled shaft during construction, the Engineer will measure and pay for additional reinforcing steel as Extra Work according to SECTION 104.